okok147/Flutter-UI-Reality/friendly_forest_02/README.md

 # Day 3
 <img src="process/day3.gif" width="500" height="500">

-    - Objectives: Input Decoration + TabController
+    - Objectives: Input Decoration + TabController * TabController Finished
     - Probably try IndexedStack to switch the page with index later on *Waiting to test
     - Declare a variable at first at first and change its value with setState and and
     - use that variable later on and build Widgets according to that variable using if else or switch case.
+     - Solution: TabBarView
   <a href ="https://stackoverflow.com/questions/57889326/how-to-add-a-circular-dot-as-an-indicator-in-flutter-tabs">Dot Circle Tab Indicator </a>